 Cover what remains, including the floor, with a tarpaulin or a dustsheet.
 For more help protecting your room, check out this guide on preparing a room for a huge mess.

-To protect yourself, wear long sleeves, gloves, goggles and a mask.
+Wear long sleeves, gloves, goggles and a mask to protect yourself.
 If you want to know more about protecting yourself, the guys at DIY Tips have put together a handy guide.

 2. Removing the Tiles

 Set up a sturdy stepladder in one corner of the room.
 Slide your wide scraper between the ceiling and the tiles.
 Use your hammer to tap it as far under the tile as possible.
 Aim to break the bond between the tiles and the glue or adhesive holding them up.